 The geodatabase schema includes the definitions, integrity rules, and behavior for each of these extended capabilities.
-These include properties for coordinate systems, coordinate resolution, feature classes, topologies, networks, raster catalogs, relationships, and domains.
+These include properties for coordinate systems, coordinate resolution, feature classes, topologies, networks, relationships, and domains.
 This schema information persists in a collection of geodatabase meta tables in the DBMS.
 These tables define the integrity and behavior of the geographic information.

 Fundamentally, all geodatabases will contain this same kind of content.
 This collection of datasets can be thought of as the universal starting point for your GIS database design.

 As necessary, users can extend their data models to support certain essential capabilities.
 The geodatabase has a number of additional data elements and dataset types that can be used to extend this fundamental collection of datasets.